LunarWatcher/lunarwatcher.github.io/content/posts/2022-08-02-lua-54-introduction.md

 If not, or when you're done, it's time to move on to one of the main reasons to embed Lua; customizable APIs.

+You're also not limited to just one file.
+You can run several, or mix it in with line execution (which I won't be covering).

 ### An initial library

 Libraries are just a fancy way of saying a thing you `require`, though I've also seen them called modules.
 The exact name isn't particularly important.
 What is, is how they're defined.